17 Nov 5 Scandinavian Habits You Should Adopt to Nordic Life

 Think about your life in general and what is it that you really need to thrive in life.
-You will be surprised to realize and notice that is much less things that you think.
+You will be surprised to realize and notice that is much less things than you think.

 Being that eco-friendly person that you’ve been hoping to be.
 Using fewer products and asking yourself do I need all those skincare products that I have?
 Do you need all the cleaning products that you have?
 Do you need all those products that you have in your pantry cupboard?

 “So making sure that you are sustainable in your Nordic life you can take the bus instead of your car.
-Take the train to if you have a car can you have a car that is more eco friendly option when you upgrading it? “
+Take the train to if you have a car.
+Can you have a car that is a more eco-friendly option when you upgrade it? “

 Cycle to that corner shop or walk to the corner shop, don’t take the car.
 Look at this from not just personal gain of getting healthy on exercise.
 But how good it is to use less money on petrol, reducing the carbon footprint at the same time?

 There are like four or five different recycling containers of that your things on.
 One for papers here, your cardboard here, your cans here, your glass here, and it’s all done without even thinking about it.

 “We love our home, and that’s why we make it as comfortable as possible.
 Having practical, comfortable furniture is number one.
 Making it pleasing, making it visually appealing, making sure that you’re using all those comfortable colors like whites and pale grays and little black and little pastel colours here and there.”